 Even before joining National Review, I was at work on my first novel, The First Assassin.
 For years, it was the project I kept putting aside as deadlines loomed and children were born.
 Yet hardly a day passed in which I didn’t give it at least a fleeting thought.
 The book is a historical thriller, set primarily in 1861 Washington.
 I published it on my own in 2009.
 As I had hoped, it caught the eye of an editor.
 AmazonEncore released a new edition in 2010.
 Houghton-Mifflin put out its own version in November 2011.
 On Kindle, the The First Assassinwas a #2 bestseller–when it was sold for a day at the blue-light-special price of $1.99.

 In 2011, I became director of the Herbert H. Dow II Journalism Program at Hillsdale College in Michigan.
 So the Miller family relocated to the land of its forefathers.
 We live a few miles west of town on wooded property, where we often see deer and wild turkeys from our windows.
 I bought a chainsaw and like to use it.
 At the college, I teach classes, oversee the school paper, administer scholarships and internships, and try to look professorial.
 Best of all, I remain a practicing journalist, still on the masthead of National Review.
-I have lots of ideas for more books.
+I have lots of ideas for books but not enough time.